e-picas/bash-utils/man/MANPAGE.7.md

 **libexec/bash-utils-core**
-:   This is the core of *Bash-Utils* ; it mostly defines required functions and environment variables for the library to work by itself and to handle its modules.
+:   This is the core of *Bash-Utils* ; it mostly defines required functions and environment variables for the library to work by itself and to handle its modules ; it uses almost only bash *builtins*.

 **libexec/bash-utils-lib**
-:   This is the library of functions ; it embeds various functions commonly used in *bash* scripts.
+:   This is the library of functions ; it embeds various useful functions and variables commonly used in *bash* scripts.

 **libexec/bash-utils-cmd**
 :   This is the script that handles default parameters and actions of *Bash-Utils* when you call it directly.